inform-us/requirements_specifications/informus/rules/Sedation (RASS) ventilated.md

 ## chart 2 RASS ASSESSMENT TIME INTERVAL SPC CHARTS

-These are weekly percentage (p-charts) SPC
+These are weekly percentage (p-charts) SPC.

+Operational definition = what percentage of RASS scores are done one time within the 1 hour guidelines (day) and 4 hour guidelines (night)?

 Week defined a Monday 00:00 – Sunday 23:59